Flamboyant former Argentine leader Menem dies at age 90 | Politics

 After his release he was re-elected governor two more times.
 A charismatic speaker who favored stylish silk and linen suits, Menem saw himself as the successor of his political mentor, Peron, who died in 1974 after returning from exile.

 While some Peronist leaders were trying to take the divided party down a sedate middle road, Menem revived the political boss, or caudillo, origins of the party, courting union leaders and rallying extreme factions from the left and the right to win the party's primaries in 1988.
-DIRTY WAR
+DOLLAR PEG

 Under Menem, Argentina finally emerged from the polarization of the 1976-1983 "Dirty War" dictatorship during which as many as 30,000 suspected dissidents were killed.
 He pardoned military chiefs and guerrilla leaders from both sides of the conflict.
 He inherited an economy burdened by rampant inflation, and though he had run on a populist platform, he began selling off state companies and instituting free-market reforms that transformed the economy and drew praise from Washington and international lenders.